CMU Online Student Frequently Asked Questions

 I've never taken an online course.
 What can I expect?

 You should expect to access your course several times each week to complete assignments and engage with your class.
 Many courses require discussion board posts where you respond to a question posed by your instructor.
 Some online courses may require you to meet virtually for a live lecture, and some may even involve group projects.

-To preview an online course, go to Blackboard and login using online preview as both the global ID and password.
+To preview an online course, click the Blackboard button below and use "onlinepreview" as both the username and password.

 Are there specific meeting times for online courses?